 DO NOT run outside!
 Trying to run in an earthquake is dangerous, as the ground is moving and you can easily fall or be injured by debris or glass.
 Running outside is especially dangerous, as glass, bricks, or other building components may be falling.
 You are much safer to stay inside and get under a table.

 DO NOT believe the so-called “triangle of life”!
-In recent years, an e-mail has circulated which has recommends potentially life threatening actions , and the source has been discredited by leading experts.
+In recent years, an e-mail has been circulated which has recommended potentially life-threatening actions, and the source has been discredited by leading experts.
 Read our special report to learn more.
 ShakeOutUtah

 - Earthquake Informational Poster (PDF)